km1036/katmarcin/README.md

 - 👋 Hi, I’m @katmarcin
 - 👀 I’m interested in sustainability in the consumer products industry
-- 🌱 I’m currently learning Jupyter, Pandas, and Matplotlib
+- 🌱 I’m currently learning SQL
 - I’m looking to collaborate on Github
 - How to reach me: Slack or Linkedin: katmarcin